MetikovVadim/matrix_sort/README.md

 3 run reader.py to read CSV-file and write all Integers to interim binary file

-4 use binary sort & merge by send binary stream to binary_sorter.py and sent output to next binary file with Integers sorted within? as follows^ cat binary.numbers | ./binary_sorter.py > binary.numbers.sorted
+4 use binary sort & merge by send binary stream to binary_sorter.py and sent output to next binary file with Integers sorted within as follows: cat binary.numbers | ./binary_sorter.py > binary.numbers.sorted

 5 now we can read resulting file and write CSV-file by rows or even by columns (To be continued)